pyedifice/pyedifice/docs/source/tutorial.rst

 You should see a basic form emerge.
 However, it's not pretty, and it doesn't really do anything.

-We can change the formatting of the :class:`Label<edifice.Label>`, :class:`TextInput<edifice.TextInput>`, and :class:`HBoxView<edifice.HBoxView>` using :doc:`styling<styling>`,
-which is broadly similar to CSS styling.
+We can change the formatting of the :class:`Label<edifice.Label>`, :class:`TextInput<edifice.TextInput>`, and :class:`HBoxView<edifice.HBoxView>` using Qt :doc:`styling<styling>`, which is similar to CSS styling.
-Here, what we need is to add padding between the HBoxView and Window boundary, make the Labels shorter, and add a margin between the label and text input.
+Here, we want to add padding between the HBoxView and Window boundary, make the Labels shorter, and add a margin between the Label and TextInput.
 For example::

     from edifice import App, Label, TextInput, HBoxView, Window, component

     @component
     def MyApp(self):

         meters_label_style = {"min-width": 170}
         feet_label_style = {"margin-left": 20, "width": 220}
         input_style = {"padding": 2, "width": 120}

         with Window():
             with HBoxView(style={"padding": 10}):
                 Label("Measurement in meters:", style=meters_label_style)